graphaware/neo4j-reco/README.md

 `Recommendations` are always computed within a **Context**.
 Whist each recommendation-computing process for a single input might involve multiple `RecommendationEngine`s and other components, there is usually a single `Context` per computation that encapsulates information relevant to the process.
-For example, the `Context` knows, how many recommendations should be produced, what is the maximum time the recommendation-computing process should take, and whether a potential recommendation discovered by a `RecommendationEngine` is allowed to be served to the user.
+For example, the `Context` knows whether a potential recommendation discovered by a `RecommendationEngine` is allowed to be served to the user.
 For each computation, a new `Context` is produced by `TopLevelRecommendationEngine`.

+#### Config

+The `Context` also encapsulates a **Config** for each recommendation-computing process.
+This is a set user-defined values.
+By default, a `Config` knows how many recommendations should be produce and what is the maximum time the recommendation-computing process should take.
+Optionally, arbitrary key-value pairs can be passed in, which is useful for scenarios when score values, rewards, penalties, and other variables should not be hard-coded and differ per computation.

 #### Blacklist Builders and Filters